 Were you a System Administrator or Network Engineer when you got your start?
 You will probably become a Production DBA.
 Did you get your start as a .Net or Java Developer?
 You’ll likely be more of a Development DBA.
 Different specialties within those general paths can develop from there.

-So, here is the first level of skills for a production DBA.
+On that note, here is the first level of skills for a production DBA.
 Look it over, ponder it and see what you think about the list.
 Keep in mind, this is level 1, the entry level Production DBA skillset.
 I’m trying to answer the question, “What does a beginner Production SQL Server Database Administrator do and what skills should they have?”

 Production DBA Level 1